Fudan-iGEM/2024-wiki/src/notebook.md

 ## April

-On April 5th, team members visited an art exhibit 需要链接或者照片 in our university, showcasing artwork by autistic children.
+On April 5th, team members visited an [art exhibit](/fudan/inclusivity/#_2-2-did-stakeholders-support-steamed) in our university, showcasing artwork by autistic children.
 On April 18th, after two months of research and discussion, we finalized our project for [the competition](https://competition.igem.org/) "**MINERAL**: Microparticle Integration for Nickel Extraction and Reusable Applications".

 <div style="text-align: center;" id="fig4">
     <img src="https://static.igem.wiki/teams/5115/notebook/april-1.png" style="width:100%">